 A second chance account (also known as "fresh start checking") is available in all 50 states.
-It is specifically made for borrowers with bad credit to allow them to have a fresh start.
+It's specifically made for borrowers with bad credit to allow them to have a fresh start with their financial history.
 These accounts generally have higher fees, a minimum deposit requirement, and don't often have many of the perks a regular checking account would have, such as a debit card or overdraft protection.
 However, if you can show that you are responsible with a second chance account by building good checking history, you can eventually go back to traditional banking.

 Bank Accounts For Bad Credit